 - Credit Hours: 120 total credit hours

-The diverse coursework of this track prepares students for a variety of careers in industries such as public service, outdoor education, park and protected area management, environmental planning and consultation and non-profit organizations.
+The diverse, interdisciplinary coursework of the Natural Resources Management and Policy track prepares students for a variety of careers in industries such as public service, outdoor education, park and protected area management, environmental planning and consultation, and non-profit organizations.